Cove History, Family Crest & Coats of Arms

 The surname Cove was first found in Suffolk, where they held a family seat from ancient times in the two hamlets of North and South Cove in Suffolk which were held at the time of the taking of the Domesday Book in 1086 by Count Alan of Brettagny.
 Conjecturally the name is descended from that source.

 Much further to the north in Scotland, Cove is a village in the parish of Nigg in Aberdeenshire.

-Important Dates for the Cove family
+Early History of the Cove family

 This web page shows only a small excerpt of our Cove research.
 Another 98 words (7 lines of text) covering the years 1219, 1273, 1330, 1293, 1330, 1642 and 1793 are included under the topic Early Cove History in all our PDF Extended History products and printed products wherever possible.